RaiMan/SikuliX-2014/README.md

 Implements JRuby support for the IDE and for running scripts using Ruby as scripting language.<br />
 (optionally contained in package sikulix.jar)

-**Module Basics**

-Implements basic utility and helper features used in the top level packages (basic file and folder handling, download features, jar access and handling, export of native libraries, parameter and preferences handling, update and extension handling, ...) and hence it is contained in all packages.

-As a special feature it comprises the `sikulixsetup.jar`, which is run after download to build the wanted SikuliX packages and make them ready-to-use on the specific system (Windows, Mac or Linux).

-**Module OpenCV4SikuliX**

-Sikuli's image search is based on features of [OpenCV](http://opencv.org).
-Starting with version 2.4.6 OpenCV provides a self-contained JNI interface to the OpenCV native libraries, allowing to use OpenCV features directly in Java (and hence making C++ programming obsolete for this).

-This module contains a specially configured Java/JNI OpenCV package (built using the standard OpenCV configure/make workflow) for use with the OpenCV features currently needed by Sikuli (core, imgproc, feature2d and highgui).
-The corresponding native library pack (currently Mac only) is contained in the module Libs.

-With the availability of the final version 1.1.0 the implementation of the OpenCV usage will be moved completely to the Java level.
-Until then the existing implementation in C++ is activated in the standard.
-The usage of the new implementation (in the new classes ImageFinder and ImageFind) can be switched on optinally for testing and developement.

-For Windows and Mac the native packages will again be pre-built and ready-to-use.
-For Linux there will be advices and scripts available to get the needed libraries ready.

-For more information on preparation and usage of the new OpenCV Java API [look here ...](https://github.com/RaiMan/SikuliX-2014/wiki/How-to-prepare-and-use-the-new-OpenCV-Java-API)

 **Module Tesseract4SikuliX**

 This is an adaption of the work [Tess4J](http://tess4j.sourceforge.net) to the needs of this project, to allow the use of relevant Tesseract features directly from the Java level.
 The implementation is on level Tesseract 3.02 and uses JNA direct mapping to access the native functions in the library libtesseract.